Loading Geriatric Case Study

 • Diclofenac sodium topical 1% gel, apply 4 grams QID to both knees

-The patient discloses additional medications only when his granddaughter leaves the room, stating, “They think I may possibly also have a slight case of Parkinson’s, so I take these.”
-He pulls two pill bottles from his jacket pocket:
+The patient disclosed additional medications only when his granddaughter left the room, stating, “They think I may possibly also have a slight case of Parkinson’s, so I take these.”
+He pulled two pill bottles from his jacket pocket:

 Allergies